 How do we make quality education the nation’s top priority?
 There’s no question that educational leadership plays a central role, and there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.

-Our completely online master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a K-12 building-level administration and supervision license (principal’s license).
+Our completely online master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a PK-12 building-level administration and supervision license (principal’s license).
+Take courses at times and places that are most convenient for you.
+Because there is no specific login time each week, you can access course content at any time around your job and family obligations.

 The MAE is the largest principal preparation program in Indiana, with an excellent reputation for rigor and relevance.
-The MAE professors are doctoral-level, experienced P-12 administrators who are among the top practitioners in the state.
+Learn from doctoral-level MAE professors who are practitioners with extensive industry experience, offering real-world insight and expertise.
+Our faculty are committed to shaping state policies and promoting awareness in education.

 - Ball State is consistently highly ranked by U.S. News & World Report in best online graduate education programs.